SidneyCrandall/womensday/README.md

 # womensday
-Simple project used as a review for fetch method while also bringing attention to Women Inventor.
+Simple project and exercise used as a review for fetch calls while also bringing attention to Women Inventors throughout history.